syedfa/apptentive-documentation/using_apptentive/cordova/integration.md

 # Attachments

 Our native SDKs support sending attachments to our server.
 This is useful for sending logs and other artifacts that help you understand customer issues.
-This is not currently supported in the Cordova Plugin, but if you are interested in this feature, please let us know at [support@apptentive.com](email:support@apptentive.com)
+This is not currently supported in the Cordova Plugin, but if you are interested in this feature, please let us know at [support@apptentive.com](mailto:support@apptentive.com?subject=Cordova%20Attachments).

 # Setting Rating Provider

-If your app is built for Android and are deploying your Cordova app to Amazon's Appstore instead of Google Play, you will need to use the following function.
+If your app is built for Android and you are deploying your Cordova app to Amazon's Appstore instead of Google Play, you will need to use the following function.
 Pass in the string **"amazon"**.
 If you publish your app with Google Play, this step is not necessary.

 ```javascript
 Apptentive.setRatingProvider("amazon");